Judge Advocate General FAQs

 - Navy: Yes (1Ls and 2Ls)

 “The Navy JAG Corps offers summer internships and school year externships to law school students wishing to gain experience for credit.
 Due to funding constraints, only unpaid opportunities are currently available.
-As a Navy JAG Corps volunteer, you'll be assigned to a legal command/staff and gain experience in traditional Navy JAG Corps practice areas such as military justice (criminal prosecution and defense) and legal assistance (providing general legal advice to Sailors and their families).”
+As a Navy JAG Corps volunteer, you'll be assigned to a legal command/staff and gain experience in traditional Navy JAG Corps practice areas such as military justice (criminal prosecution and defense), legal assistance (providing general legal advice to Sailors and their families), and command services (advising military commanders and their staffs).”

 The starting salaries for newly commissioned judge advocates in each branch are as follows.
 Please note that judge advocates are typically promoted within six to 12 months of their commissioning.
 Also, the following figures do not take into consideration allowances or time served.